JuliaIO/JLD2.jl/README.md

 jldsave("example.jld2"; z=x, x=y, y=z)
 ```

-Compression and non-default IO types may be set via positional arguments.
+In the above examples, `;` after the filename is important.Compression and non-default IO types may be set via positional arguments.

 ### File interface